PULASki: Learning inter-rater variability using statistical distances to improve probabilistic segmentation: Experiments

 The models were trained by optimising the respective loss function for that particular model (as discussed earlier) using the Adam optimiser for 500 epochs.
 It is worth mentioning that all the models reached convergence before the pre-set number of epochs and the model state with the lowest validation loss was chosen for final evaluation.
 To reduce the training time per epoch, a limit of randomly chosen patch/slice was chosen with a uniform probability from all available samples, for each experiment -- 1500 and 4000, for 2D and 3D, respectively for the task of vessel segmentation, and 10000 for the task of MS segmentation.
 Increasing the limit will not have any impact on the results as all models converged before the 500th epoch -- rather, it will increase the time to finish 500 epochs, while converging after an earlier epoch.
 Trainings were performed using Nvidia 2080 TI, V100, A6000 GPUs -- chosen depending upon the computational demands of each model.
-The complete implementation of this project (PULASki method, as well as the baselines used here) is publicly available on GitHub\footnote{PULASki on GitHub: \url{https://github.com/soumickmj/PULASki}}.
+Automatic mixed precision was employed for all the models, to reduce GPU memory requirements.
+The complete implementation of this project (PULASki method, as well as the baselines used here) is publicly available on GitHub\footnote{PULASki on GitHub: \url{https://github.com/soumickmj/PULASki}}, while the trained model weights are available on Hugging Face \footnote{PULASki weights on Hugging Face: \url{https://huggingface.co/collections/soumickmj/pulaski-66d9d35dfef91c84d140de8d}}.

 It is worth mentioning that training 3D models is more challenging than their 2D counterparts, owing to the increase in computational complexity and overhead.
 Moreover, 3D experiments were not conducted for PULASki with FID loss, as it utilises a pretrained Inception Net V3, which is a 2D model.
 To employ FID loss in 3D, slices from the 3D patches must be considered separately, and the losses then need to be amalgamated, significantly increasing the computational requirements and also rendering it not a purely 3D approach.
 Replacing the Inception Net V3 with an alternative 3D model could have been a possibility; however, this would no longer constitute the use of FID loss.